thoughtbot/ember-cli-rails/README.md

 ### Capistrano

-EmberCLI-Rails executes both `npm install` and `bower install` during EmberCLI's compilation, triggered by the  `asset:precompilation` rake task.
+EmberCLI-Rails executes both `npm install` and `bower install` during EmberCLI's compilation, triggered by the  `asset:precompile` rake task.

 The `npm` and `bower` executables are required to be defined in the deployment SSH session's `$PATH`.
 It is not sufficient to modify the session's `$PATH` in